wrightmat/dnd-eberron/characters/Gunnora.md

+---
+gender: Female
+race: Half-Elf
+class: Fighter (Champion), Artificer
+occupation: Armorer, Blacksmith
+---
  #npc [[Valenar]]

-Gender:: Female
-Race:: Half-Elf
-Occupation:: Armorer, Blacksmith
-Class:: Fighter (Champion) / Artificer
 Originally an NPC played by [[Kerrie Heath]] during [[3-03.
 The Orphanage Flashback]]

 Gunnora was raised in an orphanage in Daskaran with several other orphans, where she had an adventure with a tiger at a young age.
 This led her to become interested in fighting, and she would often be found in the courtyard outside of the orphanage playing with a wooden sword that she had fashioned.
 But eventually she aged out of the system, and had nowhere to go.
 Given her half-elf heritage, she decided to venture to the newly founded land of the elf warlords - Valenar.